bb-Ricardo/check_redfish/README.md

 This is a monitoring plugin to check components and health status of systems which support Redfish.

-## ToDo:
-* add inventory option
-* document code and add more debugging output
-* add support for SuperMicro servers
-* add tests with mockups

 ## Requirements
 * python >= 3.6
 * redfish >= 2.1.4